tsat0002/pisa-teacher-proficiency-analysis/README.md

 * **Comparison to Professionals:** Teachers perform lower than STEM professionals but better than the general population.

-* **Score Consistency:** Teachers exhibit less variability in scores compared to non-teachers, though the small sample size of teachers limits statistical power.
+* **Teachers performed better each year:** Teachers exhibit less variability in scores compared to non-teachers, and performed better than non-teachers in each year analysed.

 # Reproducibility of Results